mvolkmann/blog/src/swift/Fastlane.md

 To get the AppStoreConnect Team ID:

 1. cd to the project root directory.
-1. Enter `fastfile produce`.
+1. Enter `fastlane produce`.
-1. You will be prompted to select a team.
+1. You may be prompted to select a team.
-   Each team name will be followed by the ITC team id in parentheses.
+   If so, each team name will be followed by the ITC team id in parentheses.
    Copy the desired ITC team id value.
+   If not prompted to select a team, a summary table should be output.
+   Copy the `itc_team_id` value.
-1. Paste it as the value for `itc_team_id` in `fastlane/Appfile`.
+1. Paste the ITC team id as the value for `itc_team_id` in `fastlane/Appfile`.

 For more information about the file `Appfile`, see the fastlane docs on
 {% aTargetBlank "https://docs.fastlane.tools/advanced/#appfile", "Appfile" %}.